2010–11 Villanova Wildcats men's basketball team

 The 2010–11 Villanova Wildcats men's basketball team represented Villanova University in the 2010–11 college basketball season.
 Villanova was led by head coach Jay Wright.
-The Wildcats participated in the Big East Conference and played their home games at The Pavilion with some select home games at the Wells Fargo Center.
-They finished the season 21–12, 9–9 in Big East play and lost in the first round of the 2011 Big East men's basketball tournament to South Florida.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they lost in the second round to George Mason.
+The Wildcats participated in the Big East Conference and played their home games at The Pavilion, with some select home games at the Wells Fargo Center.
+They finished the season 21–12, 9–9 in Big East play, and lost in the first round of the 2011 Big East men's basketball tournament to South Florida.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they lost in the second round to George Mason.

 Preseason

-The Villanova Wildcats come back from a 2009–10 season which had a record of 25–8 (13–4) with the season ending in 2nd round of the NCAA Tournament.
+The Villanova Wildcats came back from a 2009–10 season which had a record of 25–8 (13–4), with the season ending in the second round of the NCAA Tournament.